New Wohelo Camp logo

 Crafts

-Instead of structured craft projects and schedules craft time, Wo girls are encouraged to design their own project that they will be proud of, and work on them in a timeframe that fits into their schedule.
+Crafts are a big part of the Sebago Wohelo curriculum and we are proud of our staff and facilities.
+Anne Hutchinson – a 4th generation Gulick family member – has taken over overseeing the craft hill.
+We are lucky to have her.
+Instead of structured craft projects and scheduled craft time, Wo girls are encouraged to design their projects that they will be proud of, and work on them in a timeframe that fits into their schedule.
 All crafts are free choice and generally open all day.
 Some of these include pottery, silversmith, weaving, paddle painting (painting on wood pieces), and glass beading.

 Nature/Campcraft